ARMmbed/mbed-os-5-docs/docs/refs/api/connectivity/conn_intro.md

 ### Connectivity

-The main connectivity APIs in Arm Mbed OS are:
+This section covers the main connectivity APIs in Arm Mbed OS, which are:

 * [Network sockets](/docs/v5.4/reference/api-references.html#network-sockets): provide a common interface for using sockets on network devices.
 * [Ethernet](/docs/v5.4/reference/api-references.html#ethernet): API for connecting to the internet over an Ethernet connection.